 What is a 529b account?

-A 529b is a college savings plan that is sponsored by a state or state agency in which you can set aside funds for your child to be used towards their future college expenses i.e. tuition, books and other educational expenses.
+A 529b is a college savings plan sponsored by a state or state agency.
+With this plan, you can set aside funds towards your child's future college expenses i.e. tuition, books, and other educational expenses.
 These funds can only be used at accredited 2 or 4-year colleges, vocational and technical schools, or at eligible foreign colleges.
 Contribution limits are typically between $300,000 and $500,000 depending on the state.

-529b's are typically set up by state but you have the option to open a 529b in a state different from where you live.
-Some states offer special tax deductions if you open a 529b in the state where you live but you want to make sure you are aware of all restrictions on the account including where your child can attend college as well as the fees and expenses you will be paying in comparison to the tax deduction you will get.
+529b's are typically set up by state but you can open a 529b in a state different from your primary residence.
+Some states offer special tax deductions if you open a 529b in the state where you live.
+That being said, you want to make sure you are aware of all restrictions on the account including where your child can attend college.
+You also want to be aware of the fees and expenses you will be paying in comparison to the tax deduction you will get.

 For example, I chose the New Hampshire 529b plan although I live in New Jersey.
-At the time of writing this my state does not offer any sort of tax deduction or incentive around the 529b.
+At the time of writing this, my state does not offer any sort of tax deduction or incentive around the 529b.
 However, under the New Hampshire plan, my kids can go to college anywhere in the country.

 Benefits of the 529b

 The main benefit of having a 529b in place for your child is the tax benefit.
-Once you begin making contributions, your earnings can grow tax deferred and if the money is used for qualified education expenses (as mentioned above and which is the purpose of the 529b) then those distributions will not be taxed by the federal government.
+Once you begin making contributions, your earnings can grow tax-deferred.
+If the money is used for qualified education expenses (which is the purpose of the 529b) then those distributions will not be taxed by the federal government.

 Taking money out of a 529b

-You may take money out of a 529b at any time for any reason but if the money is not being used towards your child's college education expenses, then it is subject to income tax as well as a 10% federal tax penalty.
+You may take money out of a 529b at any time for any reason.
+However, if the money is not used towards your child's college education expenses, then it is subject to income tax as well as a 10% federal tax penalty.

-Since the 529b is a state-sponsored program, your money will typically be invested on your behalf by established brokerage firms (where you can open your 529b account) in a variety of funds and you can pick what plan works best with your objectives for your child's college savings.
+Since the 529b is a state-sponsored program, your money is typically invested on your behalf by established brokerage firms.
+You can open your 529b account in a variety of funds and pick what plan works best with your objectives for your child's college savings.

-One of the most popular approaches is to select that your funds are invested based the age of your child.
-This approach starts out investing more aggressively but as your child approaches college age, the investment mix will get more conservative moving more money into cash and bonds vs. funds.
+One of the most popular approaches is selecting funds based on the age of your child.
+This approach starts out investing more aggressively but as your child approaches college age, the investment mix gets more conservative i.e. more money in cash and bonds vs. funds.
 Alternatively, you can create your own investment mix from available portfolios offered by the brokerage firm in their 529b plans.

 To take a deeper look into 529b, visit the IRS website here.